It's time to shine a spotlight on another of our awesome community members!

 Now the only one I am currently producing is The Self Hosted Podcast.

 What is your favorite part of the project so far?: The federation.
 The whole concept of being able to share and interact with other people on other instances still just blow my mind.
 That and being involved with Funkwhale at such an early stage in its development.
 I am both giddy and nervous as hell.
 I love it!

 What do you like most about contributing to Funkwhale?
 And what's the most frustrating part?:

 What do I like the most?
 Working with the real heroes of the world.
 People that are doing this thing as a passion and not because its a job.
-People like Eliot that can turn a bunch of numbers and characters on a screen into something that works and brings joy to people.
+People like Agate that can turn a bunch of numbers and characters on a screen into something that works and brings joy to people.
 That's what puts smiles on peoples faces and warmth in their hearts.
-People like Eliot and the other devs, not just Funkwhale but the Fediverse in general, those are the magicians , the sorcerers of today.
+People like Agate and the other devs, not just Funkwhale but the Fediverse in general, those are the magicians , the sorcerers of today.
 They have skill and the know how to make the world a better and safer place for people like me who don't know any better.

 As for frustrating?
 Myself.
 I've never done anything like this before and not knowing how to communicate my thoughts into words that a technical person will understand.